kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            This course introduces the fundamentals of game theory with guide the students through prominent applications of it.
+            This undergraduate course introduces the fundamentals of game theory with guide the students through prominent applications of it.
 Because much of politics is about the allocation of scarce goods, such as power and wealth, and the competition for these goods, much of politics would seem to be a natural fit for the language of game theory.
           </div>
         </div>
       </li>